 Driving & Getting Around

-Geo-position services (GPS) on Google Maps and Waze work well in most areas, except in isolated locations or mountainous terrains.
+Google Maps work well in most areas, except in isolated locations or mountainous terrains.
 You can rely on GPS for local driving.

 Bike rentals are also available at bike stands near or at some hotels.
 You will enjoy the sightseeing by bike.